 Can you eat too much cauliflower?
-Of course you can – it is like any other part of your diet which should not be overdone.
+Of course, you can – it is like any other part of your diet which should not be overdone.
 It must be planned with moderation.

-- Cauliflower is a potent sulphur containing crucifer.
+- Cauliflower is a potent, sulphur-containing crucifer.
 Overconsumption can cause gas, bad smelling gas, and colic.
 So, eat in moderation if susceptible to digestive problems.

 - Eat cauliflower-based dishes in the earlier part of the day to help digestion and absorption.
-Cook lightly with minimal spices and oil – this helps to both preserve nutrients and keep the dish easily digestible.
+Cook it lightly with minimal spices and oil – this helps to both preserve nutrients and keep the dish easily digestible.

-- Wash the cauliflower well and when possible buy from reputed organic outlets or farmers markets to get all the goodness of cauliflower without the toxin overload.
+- Wash the cauliflower well and, when possible, buy from reputed organic outlets or farmers markets to get all the goodness of cauliflower without the toxin overload.